Burkinabe cuisine

 Burkinabe cuisine, the cuisine of Burkina Faso, is similar to the cuisines in many parts of West Africa, and is based on staple foods of sorghum, millet, rice, fonio, maize, peanuts, potatoes, beans, yams and okra.
 Rice, maize and millet are the most commonly eaten grains.
 Grilled meat is common, particularly mutton, goat, beef and fish.

 Vegetables include yams and potatoes, okra, tomatoes, zucchini, carrots, leeks, onions, beets, pumpkins, cucumbers, cabbage, sorrel and spinach.

 Although imported products are becoming more common in urban areas, meals in more rural areas typically consist of tô, a sauce of corchorus or baobab leaves, as well as the calyx from Bombax costatum, dried fish, and spices such as chili and soumbala.

+Babies are often fed porridge, especially between six and twelve months old, until they begin eating the same foods as older children.
+Porridge remains a popular food after infancy as well.